 Miami Herald: Elected sheriffs are 90% white men, report says.
 How does that affect our policing?

 The Miami Herald discusses our report, Confronting the Demographics of Power: America’s Sheriffs.

 Black Enterprise: New Report: 90% of America’s Sheriffs Are White Men

 Selena Hill discusses the Reflective Democracy Campaign report on America’s Sheriffs for Black Enterprise.

-Campaign Director Brenda Choresi Carter wrote an op-ed at Essence after Ahmaud Arbery’s case showed – again – why a criminal system managed by elected prosecutors who are 95% white is not just broken; it poses a danger to public safety.
+In Essence, Campaign Director Brenda Choresi Carter on how Ahmaud Arbery’s case demonstrates that a criminal system managed by elected prosecutors who are 95% white is not just broken, but actually poses a danger to public safety.